Bucketty

 Bucketty is a locality in the City of Cessnock local government area (LGA), in New South Wales, Australia.
 It is in the south of the LGA, immediately adjacent to the border with the City of Hawkesbury and Central Coast Council, in the Hunter Region, about 105 km north of Sydney, and 55 km from Cessnock, New South Wales, the council seat.
 Bucketty is presumably the Aboriginal word for mountain spring.

 Bucketty is situated on a ridge of ironstone hills separating Yengo National Park from the Central Coast.

 Bucketty has no services and the nearest general stores are located in Laguna and Kulnura.
 The New South Wales Rural Fire Service maintains the Bucketty & District Rural Fire Brigade and the Fire Shed is the social centre of the town.
 When rural addressing was introduced, the numbering was based on the distance from Broke, and some of the streets were also given names.

 Background

 Bucketty and the surrounding bushland contains some of the country's most significant Aboriginal sites, including Mt Yengo.
 In the early 1800s pioneers settled in Murrays Run, and one of the most significant roads of the colony, the 220 km-long (136 mi) Great North Road between Sydney and Newcastle, was built using convict labour.

+Sambar deer are a common sight.